All of This Life

 All of This Life is the second studio album by American rock band The Record Company.
 The album was released on June 22, 2018, and features the singles "Life to Fix" and "Make It Happen".

 Singles

-The Record Company announced the lead single of the album, "Life to Fix" on April 8, 2018, on their Instagram.
-The song was later released on April 18, 2018 along with a lyric video.
-A music video was later released for the song on June 8, 2018.
-"Life to Fix" reached number one on the Adult Alternative Songs Chart.
-The second single from the album, "Make It Happen", was released on September 19, 2018, along with a music video.
+On April 8, 2018, The Record Company revealed "Life to Fix" as the album's lead single on their Instagram.
+A lyric video and later release of the song took place on April 18, 2018.
+On June 8, 2018, a music video for the song was subsequently made available.
+At the top of the Adult Alternative Songs Chart, "Life to Fix" debuted.
+On September 19, 2018, "Make It Happen," the album's second single, and a music video were made available.

 Promotion

 The All of This Life Tour started on September 14, 2018.

 Chart performance

 All of This Life debuted at number 94 on the Billboard 200, selling 7,000 copies in its first week.
 It also peaked at number 9 on the Alternative Albums chart.